SuperOfficeDocs/superoffice-docs/docs/api/quote-connectors/api/data-carriers/productinfo.md

 It will not be possible to directly put info here into the quote document.

-BTW, this will be stored in the SuperOffice database as an xml field, like this:
+BTW, this will be stored in the SuperOffice database as an XML field, like this:

 ```XML
 <Fields>